Laing O’Rourke are building a 40 storey residential tower in Elephant and Castle entirely out of precast concrete units.

 - Provides increased confidence in lifting operations for both the lifting team and others working on site as well as those beyond the site boundary.

-- Easily fitted and adapted to different precast unit shape/ sizes.
+- Easily fitted and adapted to different precast unit shape or size.